AKSarav/KubeNodeUsage/README.md

 # Display node usage sorted by name, filter nodes with a name starting with "app", and enable debug mode
 KubeNodeUsage --sortby=name --filternodes="app.*" --debug

+# Display Label as a new column in the output. use the `--label` the syntax is "--label=<label-name>:<alias/columnname>" ( New feature in V3.0.2)
+KubeNodeUsage --label=eks.amazonaws.com/capacityType#capacity
+KubeNodeUsage --label=beta.kubernetes.io/instance-type#InstanceType

 ```
 &nbsp;